gromacs/gromacs/doxygen/mainpage.md

 \elseif libapi
 documentation of functions in the library intended for reuse within the library (a subset of these functions is also exposed as a public API).
+Also overview documentation aimed at \Gromacs developers is included at this level.

 The main audience for this level of detail are users and developers who want to understand the \Gromacs code in general.